digbmc/germantown-y/docs/metadata-docs.md

 Just like germantown-y-metadata.csv, the first line indicates the order and corresponding field values are put in.

-With the Config-metadata.csv file, you can insert everything you can do here.

 #### Adding more fields to the metadata
 To add another field to the metadata, open the metadata spreadsheet and click on a field next to where you want your new field to be.
 Then either right-click or go to the menu bar, select Insert, then Column, and choose to insert the column either to the right or left.
 At the top of the new column, enter the name of the field you want to add.
 You may then enter data for that field.

 After you are done entering the data, [*upload the metadata*](#uploading-the-metadata).
 If you check the CSV file in the repository now, your new field should be there.